jan-schaeffer/powerlinemonsters/README.md

 # powerlinemonsters - the effect of power line construction projects on voting results
 This is my master thesis project.
-I analyze the effect of the 2013 announcement of powerline construction projects on federal (BTW) and state elections (LTW) voting outcomes in German municipalities.
+I analyze the effect of the 2013 announcement of powerline construction projects on federal (BTW) and state election (LTW) voting outcomes in German municipalities.

 For this, I geocode the endpoints of proposed powerlines given in the 2013 Federal Demand Plan Act (BBPLG).
-I then construct a shapefile which has the (direct) line between the endpoints and examine, whether these lines intersect with municipalities which gives me my treatment indicator.
-Using this, I estimate Differences-in-Differences (DiD) Regression models to estimate the effect of powerline construction projects on voting results
+I then construct a shapefile which has the (direct) line between the endpoints and examine, whether these lines intersect with municipalities.
+This then gives me my treatment indictor, which I use to estimate Differences-in-Differences (DiD) Regression models of the effect of powerline construction projects on voting results

 ## Overview of files
 - pl_corridors calculates power lines routes and returns a shape file